It Happened - The Second Wave Is Here

 Source: jhu.edu

-So we can summarize that newly diagnosed cases are clearly rising, even setting new record highs, and that this cannot be explained by increased testing alone.
+So, we can summarize that newly diagnosed cases are clearly rising, even setting new record highs, and that this cannot be explained by increased testing alone.
 The growing positive test rates in several key states show that community spread must be increasing.
 The reasons for that are likely including reopening efforts, less focus on social distancing, etc. We think that this warrants the statement that a so-called "second wave" is underway.
 Is this bad?
 The answer probably is yes.
-But luckily, not everything is going in the wrong direction, it looks like a "New-York-scenario" could be avoided.
+But, luckily, not everything is going in the wrong direction, it looks like a "New-York-scenario" could be avoided.
 This is due to the fact that the demographic that is being infected now is somewhat different compared to March and April.
 Increasingly, COVID-19 cases are diagnosed among younger adults.
 These younger people are, of course, not invulnerable to the disease, but the likelihood of a severe cause of the illness is lower for a 20-year old compared to more senior persons.
 This, in turn, means that a lower ratio of diagnosed patients will require hospital care, which makes it less likely that the healthcare system gets overwhelmed.
 At the same time, authorities now know about the vulnerability of senior housing facilities, and efforts to combat the spread of the virus among residents have been increased.
 We can thus summarize that it looks like the US is experiencing a "second wave", yet this new emergence of the virus may be less deadly compared to what happened in March and April, when a disproportionate amount of vulnerable persons were infected.
 Hopefully, states in which the virus is spreading now will thus be spared from experiencing what we witnessed in New York this spring.

 What Does It Mean For Investors?